AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Displaying a Student's Details : `display`

-Displays all contact details, grades and tags of a student in the right panel of the GUI.
+Displays all contact details, grades and tags of a student in the right panel of the JCRoster+ GUI.

 Format: `display INDEX`

 * Displays the student at the specified index in the displayed student list.
 * You can only display one student at a time, only one index can be passed into the display command.
 * The index **must be a positive integer** 1, 2, 3, ...
+* After updating any of the student's details, re-run the display command to see the updated details!

 <box type="tip" seamless>

 **Tip:** Double-clicking on a student in the list also calls the display command!

-**Note:** After updating any of the student's details, re-run the display command to see the updated details!

 </box>